sufrin/ThreadCSO/README.md

 # ThreadCSO
-## CSP/OCCAM-style channel-based concurrency
+## CSP/OCCAM-style channel-based concurrency on the JVM

-### NEWS: February 2023

-With M Ahsan Al Mahir we have now made a version of ThreadCSO that can use virtual threads (from **jdk20**) alongside platform threads.
-Only minor changes were necessary (the introduction of a new form of executor); and 99% of the API remains unchanged.

-These virtual threads provide dramatically enhanced possibilities for channel-based programming since tens or hundreds of thousands of them can be running in the same address space.
-Inter-process communication performance (between processes running on virtual threads) appears (in our tests) to better by orders of magnitude.

-To build this version

-### Introduction

-**ThreadCSO** is the second implementation of the *Communicating Scala Objects* DSL (**CSO**) designed and built by Bernard Sufrin at Oxford University in 2007 to support the *Concurrent Programming* course that he taught there between 2004 and 2018, alternating every
+**ThreadCSO** is the second substantive implementation of the *Communicating Scala Objects* DSL (**CSO**) designed and built by Bernard Sufrin at Oxford University in 2007 to support the *Concurrent Programming* course that he taught there between 2004 and 2018, alternating every